acollign/netrunner-wiki/Jinteki.net-Guide.md

 * **Additional costs to run, access, etc:** Ruhr Valley, Midway Station Grid, Enhanced Login Protocol, Donut Taganes, *et al*
 * **Some broad prevention effects:** RSVP, *et al*
-* **Other unique complicated effects:** Accelerated Diagnostics, Tori Hanzō, Valley Grid, Awakening Center, Capstone *et al*
+* **Other unique complicated effects:** Accelerated Diagnostics, Tori Hanzō, Valley Grid, Awakening Center, Capstone, Worlds Plaza, *et al*

 ##### Hosting
 Hosting is a recent addition to the site.
 Cards capable of hosting other cards have both "Click to host from Grip" and "Host an installed card" abilities on them to account for Runner installs done via paid abilities (e.g., Clone Chip, Self-modifying Code, Personal Workshop).
 Please communicate with your opponent when using the ability to host something that's already installed so they are clear about what is happening and why.